Piriformis Muscle: The Root Cause of Your Low Back and Hip Pain

 Piriformis Muscle: The Largest and Most Important of the Hip Rotators

-I will explain the importance of the piriformis muscle, common places of trigger points / facial adhesions found within the muscle, and effective ways to treat an overactive piriformis muscle, which can be related to sciatica-like pain known as piriformis syndrome.
+I will explain the importance of the piriformis muscle, common places of trigger points and fascial adhesions found within the muscle, and effective ways to treat an overactive piriformis muscle, which can be related to sciatica-like pain known as piriformis syndrome.

 The facial adhesions and trigger points can cause a tremendous amount of misery, ranging from muscle aches to nerve and blood vessel entraptments, which is referred to as myofascial pain.
 When the piriformis is to blame for your trouble, you're lucky if you ever find out.